jhu-dvrk/dvrk-readthedocs/docs/pages/setup/estop.rst

 chain because the Extension (Daisy-Chain) Cable is not straight-through; it connects S1 (pin 3) on one connector to S2 (pin 4) on the other.
 Thus, it matters which way the cable is connected.
-Connecting it backwards will cause some of the safety relays to be bypassed, as shown in the figure below.
+Connecting it backwards will cause some safety relays to be bypassed, as shown in the figure below.

 .. figure:: /images/estop/SafetyChain-Build4.png